 What is APV?

-Automated Package Verification or APV is a USPS program designed to verify that the correct postage has been paid on domestic parcels.
+Automated Package Verification or APV is a USPS program designed to verify that the correct postage has been paid on domestic parcels (international TBD).
 If the postage amount is underpaid, a debit will be made to cover the difference.
-If the postage amount is overpaid, credit should be issued.
+If the postage amount is overpaid, a credit will be made accordingly.
 Properties considered are:

-This is a USPS program that applies to postage prepared using a PC Postage provider, such as EasyPost.
+This is a USPS program that applies to postage prepared and tracking labels generated using a PC Postage provider, such as EasyPost.

 Does APV take into account my discounted rates?